myFavShrimp/arc/README.md

 - `handler`: The function that implements the task.
 Takes a system object and returns a result.
 - `dependencies`: Array of task names that must be executed before this task.
 - `tags`: Array of tags associated with the task, used for filtering.
+Tasks are automatically tagged with the task name and path components when defined in separate files (e.g., `modules/web/nginx.lua` adds tags: `modules`, `web`, `nginx`).
 - `groups`: Array of group names this task should run on.
 If not specified, the task runs on all groups.

 Within a task, you can access the result of a previously executed dependency using: